 Memorable Manitobans: Laurent Louis “Larry” Desjardins (1923-2012)

 Born at St. Boniface on 15 March 1923, son of Joseph A. Desjardins and Valentine Desautels, he was educated at Maison Chapelle, St. Boniface Juniorate, St. Boniface College, St. Paul’s College, and Cincinnati College of Embalming.
 He worked as a funeral director.
 A gifted athlete, he played baseball with the St. Boniface Juveniles, Norwood Seniors, and the St. Boniface Native Sons.
 He also played football and hockey, and was a local scout for the Montreal Canadiens and Boston Bruins.
+He served on an athletic committee of the Manitoba Centennial Corporation.
 In 1993, he was inducted into the Manitoba Sports Hall of Fame.

 He died at Winnipeg on 7 February 2012.

 Obituary [Michele Desjardins], Winnipeg Free Press, 5 December 1963, page 34.

 Obituary [Bernice Desjardins], Winnipeg Free Press, 31 December 1970.